-Pre-seed stage: Modest early-stage funding typically is for product development, market research or business plan development.
-The pre-seed stage is to prove product/market fit, to test the waters and to see if there is a market for what you are creating.
+- Pre-seed stage: Typically, modest early-stage funding is for product development, market research or business plan development.
+The pre-seed stage is to prove product/market fit, to test the waters, and to see if there is a market for what you are creating.
 It is called a “pre-seed round” and the fund source is typically a microVC or angel investor.
 In exchange for their pre-seed round, investors are usually given convertible notes (short-term debt financing that may be convertible to equity), equity or preferred stock options.

 Although you may have few funding alternatives if you’re looking to scale your young startup quickly, working with a VC firm can offer other advantages.